splunk-soar-connectors/domaintoolsiris/README.md

 [this](https://github.com/DomainTools/playbooks/tree/main/Splunk%20SOAR) Github repository.

-### Configuration Variables
+### Configuration variables
-The below configuration variables are required for this Connector to operate.
-These variables are specified when configuring a DomainTools Iris Investigate asset in SOAR.
+This table lists the configuration variables required to operate DomainTools Iris Investigate.
+These variables are specified when configuring a DomainTools Iris Investigate asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------